Aledangelo/GetLocationFromURL/README.md

 # GetLocationFromURL

-This script was create to find a location via a URL.
+This script was created to find a location via a URL.

 It is created and tested on Linux and MacOS.